indiancybertroops/vi-web/README.md

    ![Profile Views](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https://github.com/indiancybertroopsy/&title=Profile%20Views)

 ## Instruction
+We Can Add Ip And Target Tracking System To Avoid Law Enforcement Consiquences And Misue Of Our All Tools We Can Provide Ip To Law Enforcement Agencies According CRPC Notice Any Illegal Activity May Leads To Legal Punishment Read All T&C Carefully
-read all commands carefully and install requirements file first
+Read all commands carefully and install requirements file first

 ### Team Indian Cyber Troops:
 >Created By : Krishanu Sharma